Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us004/01.requirements-engineering/Readme.md

     * an employee
     * a competence
     * confirmation of the operation

-* Selected data:
-    * a task category

 **Output Data:**

   * List of information inserted
     * Confirmation of the operation
     * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)